sigp/lighthouse/book/src/run_a_node.md

 ## Step 1: Choose a checkpoint sync provider

 Lighthouse supports fast sync from a recent finalized checkpoint.
-The checkpoint sync can be done using [another synced beacon node](#automatic-checkpoint-sync) or a [public endpoint](#use-a-community-checkpoint-sync-endpoint) provided by the Ethereum community.
+The checkpoint sync is done using a [public endpoint](#use-a-community-checkpoint-sync-endpoint) provided by the Ethereum community.

 In [step 3](#step-3-run-lighthouse), when running Lighthouse, we will enable checkpoint sync by providing the URL to the `--checkpoint-sync-url` flag.
 For now, we will copy the URL to the clipboard.

-### Automatic checkpoint sync

-To begin automatic checkpoint sync you will need HTTP API access to another synced beacon node.
-In this case, the URL could look like this: `http://remote-bn:5052`.

-> **Security Note**: You should cross-reference the `block_root` and `slot` of the loaded checkpoint
-> against a trusted source like a friend's node, or a block explorer.

 ### Use a community checkpoint sync endpoint